kaukas/Minimatic/README.rst

 Source code
 -----------

-Mercurial repository is located at bitbucket.org_.
+Git repository is located at GitHub.com_.

 Usage
 -----